itko/itko.github.io/_pages/about.md

 title:  "About Me"
 permalink: /about/
 layout: about
-image: "/assets/images/bio-photo-2.jpg"
+image: "/assets/images/linkedin.png"
 support: jquery
 ---

-Ok, you got me, I'm still working on this website.
-But feel free to check out my photos!
-Or contact/follow me below:
+You got me, I'm still working on this website.
+I'll upload some of my data & design experiments soon, but for now check out some of my photos!